How to Choose the Perfect-Fitting CPAP Mask

 Drowsiness, sleeplessness, frequent waking, difficulty breathing, snoring during the night.
 Any of these symptoms sound familiar?
-If you have ever experienced such symptoms, looking into CPAP therapy might be just the prescription the doctor ordered!
+If you have ever experienced such symptoms, looking into CPAP therapy might be just what the doctor ordered!

-Often once you complete a prescribed sleep study, your physician will prescribe you CPAP therapy as needed.
-A mask is needed to accompany the CPAP therapy which delivers a continuous stream of air into your lungs during your sleeping hours.
-Often, however, finding the perfect fitting mask that both fits your needs, is comfortable, and easy to use can be easier said than done.
+Once you complete a prescribed sleep study, your physician may prescribe CPAP therapy as needed.
+A mask is needed to accompany the CPAP therapy, which delivers a continuous stream of air into your lungs during your sleeping hours.
+Often, however, finding the perfect-fitting mask that fits your needs, is comfortable, and easy to use can be easier said than done.

-Continue reading below to find out more about CPAP therapy, the benefits of it, how to know if you need a CPAP, and tips for finding the perfect fitting mask like determining how you breathe, types of masks available, size options, tips for adjusting your CPAP, and other tips from my own CPAP experience!
+Continue reading below to find out more about CPAP therapy, its benefits, how to know if you need one, and tips for finding the perfect-fitting mask.
+Learn how to determine how you breathe, types of masks available, size options, tips for adjusting your CPAP, and other information based my own experience.

 Why do you use a CPAP?

 What’s a CPAP, Anyway?